rubenosaka/ruben-gonzalez-cv/README.md

 ## Philosophy

-This CV operates on the principle that **a developer's portfolio should be both a résumé and a demonstration of engineering culture**.
+This resume operates on the principle that **a developer's portfolio should be both a résumé and a demonstration of engineering culture**.
 The architecture focuses on practical solutions that work well and are easy to maintain, demonstrating real-world engineering skills.

 The project demonstrates: